Banks in the Netherlands: Ultimate Guide

 Top Expat Banks in The Netherlands

 You might be surprised to not see any of the "big three" banks (ING, ABN AMRO, Rabobank) in this list.
-There is no mistake, it is intentional - while these banks do enjoy a lion's share of the Dutch banking market, they are not really suited to expat needs at all.
+There is no mistake, it is intentional - while these banks do enjoy a lion's share of the Dutch banking market (latest numbers suggest the "big three" has ~85% of total consumer assets under their management), they are not suited for expats and their banking needs at all.

 As such, don't be surprised to see an abundance of online-only neobanks in our selection - both our team of experts and the users who went through this support this decision.
 "Traditional" banks are working hard to catch up to their mobile-first competitors, but alas they are significantly behind when it comes to actually providing a first-class service to their customers and it will still take these corporations quite some time to catch up.